Jayla: Hi, my name is Jayla, and I have the right not to be discriminated against because of the colour of my skin.

 Jayla’s journey as a rapper began as part of the Detroit Youth Choir.
 She got spotted by their inspirational director, Anthony White.

 Jayla: I was kind of shy about it at first, because there were not so many female rappers around when I started rapping, actually.
 We had an event in the basement of a church, and our director, Mr White, he decided to let me do one of my own pieces there, and that’s what kind of just sparked it off.

-In 2019, the Detroit Youth Choir appeared on Britain’s Got Talent.
+In 2019, the Detroit Youth Choir appeared on America’s Got Talent.

 ANTHONY: We have a lot of inner city kids, some of them have bad home situations or they could be on the streets, and there’s violence.
 We give them something positive to come and be a part of.

 Jayla rapped on their version of ‘Can’t Hold Us’ and it raised the roof! they were eventually runners-up in the whole competition.

 When the killing of George Floyd happened in May 2020, the Detroit Youth Choir was now famous, and had a powerful voice.
 Their recording of John Legend and Common’s song ‘Glory’ summed up what so many people were feeling.
 Once again, Jayla wrote a new verse for the song.
 The protest quickly spread across the globe, and it seemed the world was finally saying ‘enough is enough’.

 Jayla: Some things that haven’t been talked about in a while are sparking off now, so things can definitely change.